Reopen for Dentistry!

 - We now have a dedicated infection control manager to ensure every room is thoroughly disinfected beyond recommended standards between each patient.

-- When applicable, we can do certain consultations and follow ups over the phone.
+- When applicable, we can do certain consultations, follow ups, and exams over the phone, Zoom, or FaceTime.

 - Lastly, depending on the type of procedure being done, you will see us dressed in a lot more PPE than usual!